amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

       Optional Elements: solute_component (, geochemistry - SKIPPED)
   </liquid_phase>

-*  Here is more info on the `"liquid_component`" elements:
+*  Here is more info on the ``liquid_component`` elements:

-    * `"volume_weighted`" is defined in-line using attributes.
+    * ``volume_weighted`` is defined in-line using attributes.
 The attributes include "function", "start", and "value".
 Function specifies linear or constant temporal functional form during each time interval.
 Start is a series of time values at which time intervals start.
-Value is the value of the `"volume_weighted`" during the time interval.
+Value is the value of the ``volume_weighted`` during the time interval.

-    * `"perm_weighted`" is defined in-line using attributes.
-See `"volume_weighted`" for details.
+    * ``perm_weighted`` is defined in-line using attributes.
+See ``volume_weighted`` for details.

-*  Here is more info on the `"solute_component`" elements:
+*  Here is more info on the ``solute_component`` elements:

-    * `"uniform_conc`" is defined in-line using attributes.
+    * ``uniform_conc`` is defined in-line using attributes.
 The attributes include "name", "function", "start", and "value".
 Name is the name of a previously defined solute.
 Function specifies linear or constant temporal functional form during each time interval.
 Start is a series of time values at which time intervals start.
-Value is the value of the `"uniform_conc`" during the time interval.
+Value is the value of the ``uniform_conc`` during the time interval.

-    * `"flow_weighted_conc`" is defined in-line using attributes.
-See `"uniform_conc`" for details.
+    * ``flow_weighted_conc`` is defined in-line using attributes.
+See ``uniform_conc`` for details.

-    * `"diffusion_dominated_release`" is defined in-line using attributes.
+    * ``diffusion_dominated_release`` is defined in-line using attributes.
 The attributes include "name", "start", "total_inventory", "mixing_length", and "effective_diffusion_coefficient".
 Name is the name of a previously defined solute.
 Start is a series of time values at which time intervals start.
-Value is the value of the `"diffusion_dominated_release`" during the time interval.
+Value is the value of the ``diffusion_dominated_release`` during the time interval.

 Output
 ======

-Output data from Amanzi is currently organized into four specific elements: `"Vis`", `"Checkpoint`", `"Observations`", and `"Walkabout Data`".
+Output data from Amanzi is currently organized into four specific elements: ``Vis``, ``Checkpoint``, ``Observations``, and ``Walkabout Data``.
 Each of these is controlled in different ways, reflecting their intended use.

-* `"Vis`" is intended to represent snapshots of the solution at defined instances during the simulation to be visualized.
+* ``Vis`` is intended to represent snapshots of the solution at defined instances during the simulation to be visualized.
 The ''vis'' element defines the naming and frequencies of saving the visualization files.
 The visualization files may include only a fraction of the state data, and may contain auxiliary "derived" information (see *elsewhere* for more discussion).

-* `"Checkpoint`" is intended to represent all that is necessary to repeat or continue an Amanzi run.
+* ``Checkpoint`` is intended to represent all that is necessary to repeat or continue an Amanzi run.
 The specific data contained in a Checkpoint Data dump is specific to the algorithm options and mesh framework selected.
 Checkpoint is special in that no interpolation is performed prior to writing the data files; the raw binary state is necessary.
 As a result, the user is allowed to only write Checkpoint at the discrete intervals of the simulation.
 The ''checkpoint'' element defines the naming and frequencies of saving the checkpoint files.

-* `"Observations`" is intended to represent diagnostic values to be returned to the calling routine from Amanzi's simulation driver.
+* ``Observations`` is intended to represent diagnostic values to be returned to the calling routine from Amanzi's simulation driver.
 Observations are typically generated at arbitrary times, and frequently involve various point samplings and volumetric reductions that are interpolated in time to the desired instant.
 Observations may involve derived quantities (see discussion below) or state fields.
 The ''observations'' element may define one or more specific ''observation''.

-* `"Walkabout Data`" is intended to be used as input to the particle tracking software Walkabout.
+* ``Walkabout Data`` is intended to be used as input to the particle tracking software Walkabout.

 NOTE: Each output type allows the user to specify the base_filename or filename for the output to be written to.
 The string format of the element allows the user to specify the relative path of the file.
 It should be noted that the Amanzi I/O library does not create any new directories.
 Therefore, if a relative path to a location other than the current directory is specified Amanzi assumes the user (or the Agni controller) has already created any new directories.
 If the relative path does not exist the user will see error messages from the HDF5 library indicating failure to create and open the output file.